steunix/passweaver-api/docs/index.md

 ### Environment

-Your environment must expose these 2 variables (these are the default names, they can be changed in config.json):
+Your environment must expose these 2 variables:

-- `PASSWEAVER_MASTER_KEY`: the AES-256-GCM key used for encryption
+- `PASSWEAVERAPI_MASTER_KEY`: the AES-256-GCM key used for encryption
-- `PASSWEAVER_PRISMA_URL`: the database connection string
+- `PASSWEAVERAPI_PRISMA_URL`: the database connection string in the form `postgresql://user:password@serverip:port/database`

 ### Database